sous-chefs/syslog_ng/README.md

 #### `SyslogNg::InstallHelpers.installed_version_get`

-Retrieves the current installed version as a float to be used for the version directive in the global configation file.
+Retrieves the current installed version as a float to be used for the version directive in the global configuration file.

 #### `SyslogNg::InstallHelpers.repo_get_packages`